litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>.spec.components.tolerations</code> The tolerations contains toleration for the experiment pod so that it will scheduled on the given node.
+  <td>The <code>.spec.components.tolerations</code>Tolerations for the experiment pod so that it can be scheduled on the respective tainted node.
 Typically used in case of infra/node level chaos.</td>
 </tr>
 </table>